-French Word-A-Day began in 1999 when a former desert rat from Phoenix decided to share a piece of Provence from her office in the various cafés along the French Riviera.
+French Word-A-Day began in 1999 when a desert rat from Phoenix decided to share a piece of Provence from her office in the various cafés along the French Riviera.
 While trying to buy time at a euro ten per coffee, the writer came up with a plan to distribute her "café letters" from France.
-What began as an earnest attempt at freelance journalism, eventually worked itself into a more suitable self-made mêtier as resident "French Word Artisan".
-The handwritten cafe letters became blog posts, and the blog posts became books.
+What began as an earnest attempt at freelance journalism, eventually worked itself into a more suitable self-made mêtier as resident "French Word Artisan."
+The handwritten café letters became blog posts, and the blog posts became books.

 Although I majored in French, I still struggle daily with the language.
-Luckily I have two built-in tutors, my 17-year-old son Max and my 15-year-old daughter Jackie, who have taken it upon themselves to straighten out my language faux pas.
+Luckily I have two built-in tutors, my son Max and my daughter Jackie, who have taken it upon themselves to straighten out my language faux pas.
 Sometimes I get a bit miffed and remind them that I spoke French before they did, but they just stare back, heads shaking in disbelief.

 1990.
 Aix-en-Provence.
 While on a language exchange program from Arizona State University, I was

 dancing the night away wholly devoted to study when I met my future (French) husband.
 Not two years later, I packed three cardboard U-Haul boxes and said adieu to the Phoenix desert.